norpheusstudio/norpheusstudio/README.md

  - Unpatterned colours

 v0.2
- -- A Newest version and enchanced UI
+ -- A newly and enchanced UI
  - Enchanced background colours and fonts
  - Colour will be no longer too hurtful in our vision